-Climate change may also have an impact on Ivory Gull depending on how it affects the distribution of open water early in the breeding season (COSEWIC 2006b).
-Because the Ivory Gull is associated with pack ice year-round an increase in the extent or thickness of ice cover would reduce their foraging capabilities and have potential effects on reproductive productivity.
-Alternatively, a decrease in ice cover or thickness may increase available habitat for foraging and have a positive effect on reproductive productivity in the breeding season (COSEWIC 2006b).
+Climate change may also impact ivory gull populations depending on how it affects the distribution of open water and the persistence of polynyas early in the breeding season (COSEWIC 2006).

+Because ivory gull is associated with pack ice year-round an increase in the extent or thickness of ice cover would reduce their foraging capabilities during the non-breeding season and have potential effects on reproductive productivity.
+Alternatively, a decrease in ice cover or thickness may increase available habitat for foraging and have a positive effect on reproductive productivity in the breeding season (COSEWIC 2006).

 Sensitivity ranking for species of conservation concern is based on the presence or absence of populations, colonies or important seasonal habitat of any species identified as sensitive by COSEWIC, SARA, or IUCN.
-Sensitivity ratings are presented in Figure 4-11 (winter) and Figure 4-12 (summer).
+Sensitivity ratings are similar throughout the year and are presented in Figure 4-10.

 A rating of high sensitivity indicates that these areas are identified as 'Critical Habitat Areas' as legally defined under the Species at Risk Act and represent critically important habitats to the survival of at least one of the species included in this VEC.
-No such areas have been identified in the study area.

-A rating of high sensitivity also represents areas that overlap with the range of any species classified as 'critically endangered' by the IUCN.
+A rating of high sensitivity also represents areas that overlap with the range of any species classified as 'critically endangered' by the IUCN or habitat that is legally protected as a park or conservation area.
+High sensitivity areas in the High Arctic study area include Polar Bear Pass NWA and Seymour Island Migratory Bird Sanctuary.

-A rating of moderate/high sensitivity represents areas that overlap with the range of any species identified as endangered under SARA, COSEWIC or IUCN.
+A rating of moderate/high sensitivity represents areas that overlap with the range or important habitat of any species identified as endangered under SARA, COSEWIC or IUCN.
+Areas identified as moderate/high sensitivity include the range of Peary caribou.

-A rating of moderate sensitivity represents areas that overlap with the range of any species identified as 'Threatened' under SARA or COSEWIC or 'Vulnerable' under IUCN.
+A rating of moderate sensitivity represents areas that overlap with the range or important habitat of any species identified as 'Threatened' under SARA or COSEWIC or 'Vulnerable' under IUCN.
+This includes breeding habitat identified for the Ross's gull (Cheyne Islands and Nasaruvaalik Island)

-A rating of low/moderate sensitivity represents areas that overlap with the range of any species Identified as 'Special Concern' under SARA or COSEWIC or 'Near Threatened' under IUCN.
+A rating of low/moderate sensitivity represents areas that overlap with the range or important habitat of any species Identified as 'Special Concern' under SARA or COSEWIC or 'Near Threatened' under IUCN.
+This includes the potential distribution of bowhead whale, beluga whale, narwhal, polar bear (including identified denning and summer retreat areas), walrus, and red knot.

-A rating of low sensitivity represents areas that overlap with the range of any species Identified as 'data deficient' under SARA, COSEWIC or IUCN or 'least concern' under IUCN.
+A rating of low sensitivity represents areas that overlap with the range or important habitat of any species Identified as 'data deficient' under SARA, COSEWIC or IUCN, 'least concern' under IUCN or areas with limited habitat suitability for species of conservation concern (terrestrial areas with permanent ice caps).

 Species specific mitigation strategies are summarized in Sections 4.1.4 (polar bear), 4.2.4 (narwhal) and 4.3.4 (ivory gull).
-Additional mitigation required for walrus include vessel speed restrictions, noise restrictions, and minimum aircraft altitude restrictions around known haul-out sites.
+Additional mitigation required for walrus, bowhead whale and beluga whale include vessel speed restrictions, noise restrictions, and minimum aircraft altitude restrictions around known haul-out sites.
 Any development within the range of the Peary caribou will need to be mitigated to avoid sensitive life stages and noise disturbance from aircraft, land vehicles, and construction activities.
 As specific seasonal habitat use of Peary caribou in the arctic islands is poorly understood, additional studies would be required to address these knowledge gaps.